-Read more in the project newsletter!
-Get updates on capture numbers, read about the current state of the project and learn more about the researchers involved from checking out the Field Notes newsletter.
+Read more about this project in the project's newsletter!
+Get updates on capture numbers, read about the current state of the project and learn more about the researchers involved by checking out the Field Notes newsletter.
 New editions are released quarterly.

 Understanding factors that impact deer and deer populations continues to be a high priority among deer hunters, county deer advisory councils (CDACs), and wildlife managers in Wisconsin.
 There is particular interest among these groups for understanding the impact of CWD on deer survival and short-and long-term deer population growth in Southern Wisconsin.
 It is uncertain what impact CWD has on deer populations now and into the future.
 Studies in the western USA have found that CWD negatively impacts elk and mule deer survival and population size, but no field research has documented the impact of CWD on white-tailed deer survival or population growth in Wisconsin.
 Further, there is not any ongoing work in the Midwest that specifically addresses the direct impact of CWD on deer survival.

 The overall objective of this research is to gain a comprehensive understanding of deer population dynamics in the CWD-endemic region of southwestern Wisconsin.
 This study incorporates lessons learned from the recently-completed deer mortality study.